 What’s new for: CountyLink

-Training on mental health challenges of adopted children coming in March
+Training on mental health challenges of adopted children available

 Minnesota county, tribal and private mental health practitioners are invited to participate in a new web-based training initiative on the unique mental health challenges of children adopted from foster care.
 Pilot testing of the National Adoption Mental Health Training Initiative begins in March.
 The course is intended to equip mental health practitioners with tools to better assess and help adoptive families.
 Minnesota is one of nine pilot sites for the training.
 Those interested can sign up for more information about the training on the Center for Adoption Support and Education website.